 If Amber owed $200,000 while making $120,000 or was eligible for Public Service Loan Forgiveness, we’d want to find a better plan for her.
 It would be a good idea for her to schedule a consult with us if this were this case.

-Ready to use rocket fuel to become a rich pharmacist?
-I know she is!
+Ready to boost the financial potential of your pharmacist career to the next level?
+I know Amber is!
 It all comes down to one simple factor: Savings rate.

-Did you know that savings rate is one of the biggest predictors of future financial success?
-Income is important, but savings rate is even more critical.
+Did you know that savings rate is one of the biggest predictors of whether or not you’ll reach your financial goals?
+Income is important, but savings rate is even more critical than earnings.
 We’ve all heard about broke lottery winners.
 These are people who have won more money than 99.99% will ever have, yet they blow through it.
 Why?
 It’s not how much you make, it’s how much you have left over.

 Feel like it’s impossible to become a millionaire with six figures of student loan debt?
 Quite the contrary — it’s extremely possible!